ashmk03/INS377-Final-Project/docs/README.md

 1. Adding an additional API to get more flight information and give airport data as well.
 2. Indicating if a flight is on time or delayed.
+3. Any text can currently be written in the 'questions' field of the form, leaving room for potential abuse.
+Adding a profanity filter can help to ensure the app is age appropriate.
+4. Update the form to include answers to previously asked questions.
+Adding this feature can help limit amount of questions searched.